MotoMatt5040/GhostBackup/README.md

 This is especially useful with the Ghost mode, as the game is full of bugs which can get you killed easily and hence remove your save.

-The backups are located in your Ubisoft savegame directory (by default `C:/Program Files (x86)/Ubisoft/Ubisoft Game Launcher/savegames/<Uplay user ID>`) and up to five backups are kept allowing you to restore a previous game state if, for example, you have created a backup while downed and the game has declared you dead prematurely.
+The backups are located in your Ubisoft savegame directory (by default `C:/Program Files (x86)/Ubisoft/Ubisoft Game Launcher/savegames/<Uplay user ID>`) and the amount of backups you allow are kept for you to restore a previous game state if, for example, you have created a backup while downed and the game has declared you dead prematurely.

 The GRW savefiles are in folder `3559` by default and this script creates as many backups as you specify.
 In other words, after reaching your backup limit you should have the following directory structure in your savegame folder: